-As has been regularly reiterated by Tower and other industry players, the ongoing legacy of the Canterbury earthquakes has resulted in significant issues for customers and insurers, with the receipt of EQC overcap claims continuing in 2018.
+As has been regularly reiterated by Tower and other industry players, the ongoing legacy of the Canterbury earthquakes has resulted in significant issues for customers and insurers, with the receipt of EQC over-cap claims continuing in 2018.

 Tower continues to make solid progress settling claims in Canterbury, reducing open claims by 70.
 In September 2017, Tower had 323 property claims remaining.
-In the intervening 6 months, the number of open Canterbury earthquake claims was reduced by 159.
-However, 66 new claims from the EQC were received and 23 closed claims were reopened.
+In the intervening 6 months, the number of open Canterbury Earthquake claims was reduced by 159.
+However, 66 new claims from the EQC were received.

 Tower's outstanding case estimates have almost halved since September 2016.
 This demonstrates that solid progress is being made.
-In addition, the amount of IBNR/IBNER1 and risk margin has increased from 60% to 89% of case estimates.
+In addition, the amount of IBNR / IBNER and risk margin has increased from 60% to 89% of case estimates.